-Activity/Issues /Issues Potential Impacts Proposed Mitigation and Enhancemen Responsible Parties Operation of the RCC road Increase in traffic speed and accidents; Increased traffic congestion due to movement of increased number of vehicles; Damage to road by movement of heavy vehicles; spillage of water to bitumen road surface.
+Activity/Issues Potential Impacts Proposed Mitigation and Enhancement Measures Responsible Parties Operation of the RCC road Increase in traffic speed and accidents; Increased traffic congestion due to movement of increased number of vehicles; Damage to road by movement of heavy vehicles; spillage of water to bitumen road surface.
 Better traffic management; Avoid movement of heavy loaded vehicles that may exceed the load carrying capacity of the road; Avoiding spillage of water on road from vehicles carrying fish/ fresh produce (through monitoring, creation of awareness).
-Increased air and noise pollution affecting surrounding areas Traffic management, increased vehicle inspection Pollution of downstream water body due to disposal of polluted water from the drain Operation of RCC drain Possible backflow of water through drainage canal causing water logging Proper maintenance and cleaning of the drain and outfall (river, lowland ditches) on regular basis.
-Monitoring- Pourashava Possible degradation of the water quality Raising awareness among the beneficiaries, "Do not through solid waste, plastics and sanitary waste into the water body". rodiadilava Operation and Accident due to collapse of the arms, electric bulbs and poles; Monthly checking and maintenance of the arms, switch box, electric bulbs; if needed; Provision of automatic shut-down the switch, lamps during thunder storm and other natural disasters. maintenance for street light Traffic congestion, traffic problems for maintenance works; Schedule deliveries of materials/ equipment during off-peak hours; Beneficial impact on employment generation for maintenance works.
+Increased air and noise pollution affecting surrounding areas Traffic management, increased vehicle inspection Operation of DCC Pollution of downstream water body due to disposal of polluted water from the drain Ensure installation of septic tank by the household people in all establishment; Stop connecting sanitation facilities to storm drain directly.
+Operation of RCC drain Possible backflow of water through drainage canal causing water logging Proper maintenance and cleaning of the drain and outfall (river, lowland ditches) on regular basis.
+Monitoring- Possible degradation of the water quality Raising awareness among the beneficiaries, "Do not through solid waste, plastics and sanitary waste into the water body".
+Pourashava Operation of RCC culverts Blockage of the water passing passage due to disposal of solid waste/ debris Regular maintenance / cleaning at both sides of the culverts and beneath the culverts.
+Operation and maintenance for street light Accident due to collapse of the arms, electric bulbs and poles; Monthly checking and maintenance of the arms, switch box, electric bulbs; if needed; Provision of automatic shut-down the switch, lamps during thunder storm and other natural disasters.
+Traffic congestion, traffic problems for maintenance works; Schedule deliveries of materials/ equipment during off-peak hours; Beneficial impact on employment generation for maintenance works.
 Engage local people for the maintenance activities.